MosheBrim/Skywatch/README.md

 - Scroll down to view the 3-day weather forecast.
 - Enjoy the responsive design and day/night mode.

-## Contributing
-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.